-- 6.11.18 One advantage to scoring as a group is that everyone will be aware of the outcome i.e. how each of the options have been scored and which has scored the highest.
-Where people are scoring individually, additional work is required to collate the scores and report on the results.
-In some previous exercises, this process of collation and reporting has happened immediately the scoring exercise has been completed, enabling 'instant' feedback to participants.
-However, this may not always be feasible.
-If it is not, then it is important that participants are clear about when they can expect to receive feedback on the outcome. - 6.11.19 The outcome of the scoring process enables people to compare how each of the options performs only in terms of non-financial benefits.
+6.11.19 The outcome of the scoring process enables people to compare how each of the options performs only in terms of non-financial benefits.
 However, this can leave a powerful impression with participants about which option is 'best'.
-It is essential that people understand that this is only one stage of a longer process, and that there is further work to be done in terms of financial appraisal and risk assessment, further consultation and decision making.
-People should be aware that the subsequent work may mean that the option that scores highest in terms of non-financial benefits may not be the option that performs best overall and which may ultimately be selected by the Board.
+It is essential that people understand that this is only one stage of a longer process, and that there is further work to be done in terms of financial appraisal and risk assessment, further consultation and decision-making.
+People should be aware that the subsequent work may mean that the option that scores highest in terms of non-financial benefits may not be the option that performs best overall and which may ultimately be selected by the NHS board or Integration Joint Board.
 For example, one option might have a marginal benefit over another in terms of non-financial benefits, but may be significantly more costly or risky in terms of delivery.
 All of these factors have to be taken into account.